thenfour/digifujam/readme.md

 ## Features

 - Multiple music rooms, each with different instrument sets
-- Many sample-based instruments are available, each with multiple variations
+- Over 55 sample-based instruments are available, each with multiple variations
+- Step sequencer for synchronized playing with or without a MIDI device.
 - Two different synthesizer engines available
   - 4-oscilltors, each with pulse width modulation capability
   - Monophonic or polyphonic mode, with portamento